PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Experimental Results

-For the rest, we extract 8 silo datasets from the original dataset by making sure: \begin{itemize} \item the 1:1 ratio of positive samples and negative samples for each silo. \item first extract data from the class which includes more samples to generate 8 different datasets with similar size in case some clients dominate the learning process.
-For instance, from the table \ref{tab:sample1}, we first select samples of \textit{Pleural Other} because this class includes the least samples. \end{itemize}
+We extract 8 silo datasets without overlapping from the original dataset by making sure: \begin{itemize} \item the 1:1 ratio of positive samples and negative samples for each silo. \item first extract data from the class which includes more samples to generate 8 different datasets with similar size in case some clients hugely dominate. \end{itemize}

-Finally, we got 8 different datasets and the size of all datasets could be found in table \ref{tab:sample1}.
-After that, we shuffle all silos to simulate 8 different clients of federated learning or our two algorithms.
-Importantly, any silo doesn't overlap with any other silos after splitting the original dataset.
-It means that each file could only appear in one silo.
-During the experiment, we would choose one silo as target task, and randomly select any other 5 silos as training tasks to pretrain our model for traditional federated learning, MetaFL and PMFL.
+After that, we shuffle all silos to simulate 8 different clients of FedAvg (FL), MetaFL, or PMFL.
+During the experiment, we would choose one silo as the target task for evaluation, and randomly select any other 5 silos as training tasks to pretrain our model for FL, MetaFL and PMFL.
 For all clients, 90\% of the data would be used for training while 10\% would be used for testing.